 Obligatory course materials

-- McLaney E. and P. Atrill, Accounting and Finance: an introduction, most recent (eighth) edition, 2016, Pearson.
+- McLaney E. and P. Atrill, Accounting and Finance: an introduction, most recent (ninth or tenth) edition, 2016, Pearson.

 Course information guide: